 His lecture topics include: "Why There is No Solution to Climate Change Without China"; "Meltdown: Melting Glaciers in The Himalayas: Threat To Asia's Rivers"; and "Does China's Economic Development Threaten The US?"

 Schell has been honored with fellowships from the Alicia Patterson Foundation, the MacDowell Colony, the Guggenheim Memorial Foundation and the Freedom Forum at Columbia University.
 He has also received numerous honors, including the Overseas Press Club of America Award, a Page One Award, and, most recently, the Shorenstein Journalism Award from Stanford and Harvard Universities for the best coverage of Asia.
+He is currently working on issues relating to the environment, politics and economic reform in China.

 Schell, who has an active interest in photography, has also written the opening essays for such books as Jack Birns’ Assignment Shanghai, James Whitlow Delano's Empire: Impressions from China, and Sebastiao Salgado's Sahel: The End of The Road.
+In 2018 he was the Executive Producer for Coal + Ice, a documentary photography and video exhibition that cxharts the effects of climate change on our planet.

 Try refreshing the page or contact us if the problem persists.